 - Convert all the relevant information extracted from unstructured data into structured formats.

-- Analyse the patterns within the data via Management Information System (MIS).
+- Analyze the patterns within the data via the Management Information System (MIS).

-- Store all the valuable information into a secure database to drive trend analysis and enhance the decision-making process of the organisation.
+- Store all the valuable information into a secure database to drive trend analysis and enhance the decision-making process of the organization.

 Text Mining Techniques

 Let us now look at the most famous techniques used in text mining techniques:

-Information Extraction (IE) refers to the process of extracting meaningful information from vast chunks of textual data.
-This method focuses on identifying the extraction of entities, attributes, and their relationships from semi-structured or unstructured texts.
+This is the most famous text mining technique.
+Information exchange refers to the process of extracting meaningful information from vast chunks of textual data.
+This text mining technique focuses on identifying the extraction of entities, attributes, and their relationships from semi-structured or unstructured texts.
 Whatever information is extracted is then stored in a database for future access and retrieval.
 The efficacy and relevancy of the outcomes are checked and evaluated using precision and recall processes.

 Information Retrieval (IR) refers to the process of extracting relevant and associated patterns based on a specific set of words or phrases.
-IR systems make use of different algorithms to track and monitor user behaviors and discover relevant data accordingly.
+In this text mining technique, IR systems make use of different algorithms to track and monitor user behaviors and discover relevant data accordingly.
 Google and Yahoo search engines are the two most renowned IR systems.

-Text categorisation is a form of “supervised” learning wherein normal language texts are assigned to a predefined set of topics depending upon their content.
-Thus, categorisation or rather Natural Language Processing (NLP) is a process of gathering text documents and processing and analysing them to uncover the right topics or indexes for each document.
+This is one of those text mining techniques that is a form of “supervised” learning wherein normal language texts are assigned to a predefined set of topics depending upon their content.
+Thus, categorization or rather Natural Language Processing (NLP) is a process of gathering text documents and processing and analyzing them to uncover the right topics or indexes for each document.
 The co-referencing method is commonly used as a part of NLP to extract relevant synonyms and abbreviations from textual data.
-Today, NLP has become an automated process used in a host of contexts ranging from personalised commercials delivery to spam filtering and categorising web pages under hierarchical definitions, and much more.
+Today, NLP has become an automated process used in a host of contexts ranging from personalized commercials delivery to spam filtering and categorizing web pages under hierarchical definitions, and much more.